Fight against

 Highlighted Projects

-Organized the GRC in Action activities to raise awareness among employees and external stakeholders by setting up informational booths and hosting quiz games at key events held by Thaioil Group, such as CEO Townhall events in Q2-Q4, Thaioil Innovation and Learning Day 2024, and Thaioil Group Supplier Seminar 2024, etc.
+Organized the GRC in Action activities to raise awareness by setting up informational booths and hosting quiz games at key events held by Thaioil Group, such as CEO Townhall events in Q1-Q4 and Thaioil Innovation and Learning Day 2025.

-Communicated the No Gift Policy to all employees through internal communication channels in various forms, such as video clips and E-newsletters.
-The “Request letter to prevent giving gifts to executives and employees of Thaioil Group” was sent to the suppliers, customers, financial institutions, and other business partners to avoid and prevent any cause that may lead to actions that violate Anti-Fraud Policy.
+Communicated the No Gift Policy to all employees through internal communication channels.
+The Company also sent “the Letter on Thaioil Group’s No gift Policy” to the suppliers, customers, financial institutions, and other business partners to avoid and prevent any cause that may lead to actions that violate Anti-Fraud Policy. institutions, and other business partners to avoid and prevent any cause that may lead to actions that violate Anti-Fraud Policy.

 Communicated the principles of good corporate governance, business ethics, and anti-corruption through internal communication channels throughout the year, such as the GRC Corner column in the Akanee magazine (internal magazine) and the GRC Newsletter, with a total of 10 times.